-• Historic Preservation Fund (HPF): The Historic Preservation Fund (HPF), established to help fund the programs engendered by the National Historic Preservation Act (Public Law 89-665; 54 USC 300301 et seq.), was designed to preserve historical and archaeological sites in the United States of America.
-All HPF grantees must meet standards set by the Secretary of the Interior and comply with the audit requirements, and each successful CDS recipient must complete an application through grants.gov.
-The Appropriations Committee will accept CDS requests for non-formula funded activities within HPF that meet the qualifications of HPF programs.
-Please note that acquisitions of collections or historic properties are not eligible under the HPF.
-For more information, please visit here.
-The maximum project amount is \$500,000.
+Historic Preservation Fund (HPF): The Historic Preservation Fund (HPF), established to help fund the programs engendered by the National Historic Preservation Act (Public Law 89665; 54 USC 300301 et seq.), was designed to preserve historical and archaeological sites in the United States of America.
+All HPF applicants must meet standards set by the Secretary of the Interior and comply with the audit requirements, and each successful CDS recipient must complete an application through grants.gov.
+The